Human population planning: Population planning movement

+Malthus went on to explain why he believed that this misery affected the poor in a disproportionate manner.

 There is a constant effort towards an increase in population which tends to subject the lower classes of society to distress and to prevent any great permanent amelioration of their condition….
 The way in which these effects are produced seems to be this.
 We will suppose the means of subsistence in any country just equal to the easy support of its inhabitants.
 The constant effort towards population... increases the number of people before the means of subsistence are increased.
 The food, therefore which before supplied seven million must now be divided among seven million and a half or eight million.
 The poor consequently must live much worse, and many of them are reduced to severe distress.

 Finally, Malthus advocated for the education of the lower class about the use of "moral restraint" or voluntary abstinence, which he believed would slow the growth rate.

 Paul R. Ehrlich, a US biologist and environmentalist, published The Population Bomb in 1968, advocating stringent population planning policies.
 His central argument on population is as follows:

 A cancer is an uncontrolled multiplication of cells; the population explosion is an uncontrolled multiplication of people.
 Treating only the symptoms of cancer may make the victim more comfortable at first, but eventually, he dies - often horribly.
 A similar fate awaits a world with a population explosion if only the symptoms are treated.
 We must shift our efforts from the treatment of the symptoms to the cutting out of cancer.
 The operation will demand many apparently brutal and heartless decisions.
 The pain may be intense.
 But the disease is so far advanced that only with radical surgery does the patient have a chance to survive.